Are you thinking about rewarding your employees with Blueboard experiences? We’re here to make your job easy.

 How Blueboard Can Help:

-In the guide, learn why effective employee engagement is important to your business, understand the difference between recognition and company perks, and read through what elements make a recognition program truly effective and meaningful.
+In the guide, learn why effective employee engagement is important to your business, understand the difference between employee recognition and company perks, and read through what elements make an employee recognition program truly effective and meaningful.

 Ring a bell?
 “Blueboard sounds fluffy.
 Are experiences really better than cash?
 What is the ROI on this?
 Will it fix our retention problem?”

-Harnessing executive buy-in requires you share your awesome vision of what a recognition program looks and feels like.
+Harnessing executive buy-in requires you share your awesome vision of what an employee recognition program looks and feels like.

-When entering these tricky conversations, remember to illustrate specific qualities of an ideal recognition program that match your company’s culture and beliefs.
-And consider sharing examples of how your current recognition program is not delivering on your vision for an awesome recognition program.
+When entering these tricky conversations, remember to illustrate specific qualities of an ideal employee recognition program that match your company’s culture and beliefs.
+And consider sharing examples of how your current employee recognition program is not delivering on your vision for an awesome employee recognition program.

 How Blueboard Can Help: